 So, let’s take one of my earliest goals: Run the distance of a marathon in one week.

 SMART – The goal is specific and measurable (run 26.2 miles).
-It seemed achievable given my fitness level then (more on that).
+It seemed achievable given my fitness level then.
 It is relevant to my intention and it is time bound (in one week)